 The death of a spouse can be both emotionally and financially devastating.
 It can also affect your ability to complete your Chapter 13 repayment plan.
-In general, if your spouse dies during your Chapter 13 bankruptcy and you don't want to dismiss the case, your options include:
+If your spouse dies during Chapter 13 and you want to finish your bankruptcy, your options include:

-If your spouse dies and you can no longer afford to be in a Chapter 13 bankruptcy, you may also qualify to receive a hardship discharge.
-A hardship discharge can be granted prior to completion of a Chapter 13 plan if:
+If your spouse dies and you can no longer afford to be in Chapter 13 bankruptcy, you might qualify for a hardship discharge if:

 For more information, see The Chapter 13 Hardship Discharge.